 It will be an effective document to support Ofsted inspections enabling schools to evidence progress in Physical Education (PE) and evidence swimming attainment, which forms part of the PE National Curriculum.
-We would recommend schools consider the Intent, Implementation and Impact of any spend, as examined within the Education Inspection Framework.
+We would recommend schools consider they offer.
+This means that you should use the Primary PE and sport premium to: